microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.0.md

 ## Virtual Directories with `rootDirs`

 Using 'rootDirs', you can inform the compiler of the _roots_ making up this "virtual" directory;
-and thus the compiler can resolve relative modules imports within these "virtual" directories _as if_ were merged together in one directory.
+and thus the compiler can resolve relative modules imports within these "virtual" directories _as if_ they were merged together in one directory.

 ##### Example